UPC-School/DIBD-CC/Lab05.md

 #### Task 5.2.2: Create a DynamoDB Table
-Our signup app uses a DynamoDB table to store the contact information that users submit.
+Our shopping list app uses a DynamoDB table to store the items that users submit.

 ##### To create a DynamoDB table